-This high-ceilinged crafts/hobby room in a 2-story, 5-bedroom Mediterranean style home plan with Colonial influences is a perfect space to indulge your creativity and originality (Plan #161-1077).
+This high-ceilinged crafts/hobby room in a 2-story, 5-bedroom Mediterranean style home with Colonial design features is a perfect space to indulge your creativity and originality (Plan #161-1077).

 While changes and trends in ceilings are bound to come, there is no reason to hold back on installing 9-foot ceilings in the next new home you build.
 They’re interesting, eye-catching, and versatile, and they give you that sense of space, air, and light.

 Footnote: The lead image in this article is the living room of a 2-story, 5-bedroom Mediterranean home plan with Colonial influences.
-For more information, click here.
+For more information, click here (Plan #161-1077).